 CLASS MEETINGS.
 This class follows a hybridized learning model.
 Instead of a traditional lecture, class meetings will be used as group office hours.
 Questions concerning material from the reading or lectures can be asked during this time.
 Students can also spend this time working through homework problems and can ask questions if they run into problems.
 I might briefly highlight some material from the reading/lecture that I feel is important at the beginning of these meetings but, in general, I will not have any formal presentation planed.
 What we discuss during this time will be driven by the students.
 For maximum benefit, reading and/or lectures should be completed before class meeting times.
 Attendance at these meetings is not required (except for the days when we have an in-class activity planned, see schedule below).
-The class meeting Zoom address can be found on Canvas under the "Zoom" tab on the left side of the page (my personal meeting link).

 IN-CLASS ACTIVITIES.
 There will be 3 in-class activities throughout the quarter.
 Class periods on these days will consist of a short introductory lecture followed by work to complete the activity.
-You will be assigned to breakout rooms to complete these in groups.
-These activities will be worth 20 points each and be largely participation based.
+You will work in groups to complete these activities.
+They will be worth 20 points each and be largely participation based.
 MATERIAL COVERED IN THESE ACTIVITIES MAY BE ON THE EXAMS.